 - Average $80/month MANAGED VPS – only nominally faster than shared hosting, and can barely handle 50,000 visitors/month.
 Sadly, many think this server is faster than unmanaged VPS.
 After all…it sounds better, doesn’t it?

-- Averages $10/month UNMANAGED VPS – with optimal configuration, can be super fast and can handle 100,000 hits/month.
+- Average $10/month UNMANAGED VPS – with optimal configuration, can be super fast and can handle 100,000 hits/month.
 Some crazily aggressive guys can get it to handle even 1 million hits/month!

 Managed VPS servers are always going to be to optimized to hold as many accounts as possible to maximize profits.
 And because their servers are set up that way, you’ll always have less resources (CPU/RAM) to make your sites truly fast.